Overview April ’17 – March ‘18

 3. Increased confidence, knowledge and skills in staff delivering PE

 Since recruiting a PE specialist, Teaching and Learning of PE is consistently outstanding.
 Progress is assessed by teacher observation relevant to the sports being taught within the curriculum.
-Excellent engagement and motivation within PE at BCPS is clear to see, this is underlined by exemplary standards of behaviour within these lessons, modelled by our PE specialist who maintains consistent high standards for all of our children.
+Excellent engagement and motivation within PE at BCPS is clear to see.
+This is underlined by exemplary standards of behaviour within these lessons, modelled by our PE specialist who maintains consistent high standards for all of our children.
 Children are actively used to lead part of the lesson, for example in Yr 5/6 warm-ups.
-Gymnastics and Swimming coaches deliver these activities outside of school hours, once again delivering specialist provision.

 4. Broader range of sport and activities offered to children